supathdhitalGEO/msfootprint/README.md

 ```
 It will save the building footprint as geojson format in designated location.

+**For more information about how building footprints are hosted online and to learn about the tables and folder structure, [visit here](https://gee-community-catalog.org/projects/msbuildings/).**

 ## For Any Information

 Feel free to reach out to me: